Lin and Larry Pardey: Later life

+In 2023 as she approached her 80th year, Lin continued voyaging with David Haigh, sailing from New Zealand to New Caledonia then on to Vanuatu during the southern hemisphere winter of 2023.
+During that voyage she completed work on her newest book, Passages: Cape Horn and Beyond.
+The book was published in late 2024, the 7th in her cruising narrative series, and 13th book of her career.

 Publications

-Together, Lin and Larry have written twelve books and created five instructional DVD programs.
-Parts of these programs have been aired on PBS television.

-Lin has written two additional books under her own name and published three maritime titles for other authors.

 In January 2014, As Long as It's Fun: The Epic Voyages and Extraordinary Times of Lin and Larry Pardey, a biography written by Herb McCormick, was released by Paradise Cay Publications.

 Awards

 The Cruising Club of America awarded their 2009 Far Horizon Award to Lin and Larry in recognition of their combined voyaging on board many boats covering mileage totaling more than 200,000 for Larry and about 194,000 for Lin and doing so in a manner that is consistent with the goals of the CCA.
 They were presented with the SSCA award from the Seven Seas Cruising Association in recognition of their contributions to the sport of sailing and the cruising community – only the 16th time in the club's 60-year history the award has been presented.